ArduPilot/MAVProxy/MAVProxy/modules/mavproxy_camera/README.md

 Choose **Camera → Graphs** in the console or map menu.
 Graphs use MAVProxy's usual live graph windows and require wxPython and matplotlib.
-The available graphs are gimbal attitude, angular rates (all axes, pitch only, or yaw only), gimbal flags, failure flags, sample time, camera zoom, focus, capture mode, vehicle height above terrain, and vehicle battery voltage. `camera graph` lists the command names; for example, `camera graph attitude` or `camera graph rates`. `camera graph close` closes all camera graph windows.
+The available graphs are gimbal attitude, angular rates (all axes, pitch only, or yaw only), gimbal flags, failure flags, sample time, camera zoom, focus, capture mode, TMax, vehicle height above terrain, and vehicle battery voltage. `camera graph` lists the command names; for example, `camera graph attitude` or `camera graph rates`. `camera graph close` closes all camera graph windows.